 EMILY ISAACSON (1975 - )

 Emily Isaacson began creating photography exhibits in 2004, and was inducted into Professional Photographers of British Columbia (PPABC) in 2009 and Cambridge Who's Who in 2011.
 Isaacson specializes in analog photography in both color and black & white.
-Her yearly exhibits since 2005 are all viewed online through our exhibitions page.
+Her yearly exhibits since 2005 are all viewed online through our exhibitions page, and she exhibited in 2010 at the MAC Gallery in Mission, B.C.

 Emily Isaacson’s classic photography depicts the countryside and landscapes of the Fraser Valley and rural British Columbia.
 Her book spanning her portfolio of four years, released as a second edition in 2015, is entitled Voetelle.
 She can usually be found out in the open field or roadsides of the world doing a photo shoot.

 The Isaacson gallery was founded in 2005 to exhibit Emily's art, and scenic landscape photography.
 Isaacson enjoys the grain of natural, non-computer enhanced analog art medium, and was once found walking barefoot in the snow to capture a better photograph.
-Voetelle Art & Design multi-media sites for the Wild Lily Institute have gathered more than 1,000,000 visits from over 45 countries.
+Voetelle Art & Design multimedia sites for the Wild Lily Institute have gathered more than one million visits from over 45 countries.
 Voetelle is truly the art behind the Institute.

-Isaacson's select poetry in eleven books is available to purchase at the Wild Lily Institute bookstore.
+Isaacson's select poetry in twelve volumes is available to purchase at the Wild Lily Institute bookstore.